AN AUTISTIC WOMAN AND

 The program’s aims were to provide opportunities linking and increasing participants’ engagement to learning and employment, mental health and other medical services, counselling, community events and organisations, peer support and volunteer work, leisure and recreational activities.

-The program attracted and successfully supported many young women on the Autism Spectrum.
+The program attracted and successfully supported many young autistic women.

 The program is based upon a book written by the author who survived undiagnosed autism, family violence, addiction, mental illness, eating disorders, poor body image, self-hate, depression, difficult relationships, financial insecurity, unemployment and struggles with day–to–day living who developed a new way of living to live a healthier, happier and more fulfilling life.